Wollivan/SquadronLeader/README.md

 - Pelle

-and also for making sure the game met Open Source requirements:
+and for the important  fix of making sure the game met Open Source requirements:

 - avamk
 - penyuan
 - TechnologyClassroom

+and for their awesome contributions to making an awesome printable box:

+- Amnos
+- Flo

+and for SITCKERS:

+- mevdev

 ### Inspiration